-□ Data and/or specimens will not be shared between UA and any outside group or collaborating entity.

-□ Data/or specimens will be transmitted and/or disclosed to an outside group or a collaborating entity.

-□ Data and/or specimens will be received from an outside group or a collaborating entity.

-$\hfill \ensuremath{\square}$ PHI will be transmitted to or received from an outside group or a collaborating entity.

-$\hfill\square$ A Limited Data Set will be transmitted or received from an outside group or a collaborating entity.

-□ Data/specimens will be sold to pharmaceutical companies.
+☐ Data and/or specimens will not be shared between UA and any outside group or collaborating entity. ☐ Data/or specimens will be transmitted and/or disclosed to an outside group or a collaborating entity. \Box Data and/or specimens will be received from an outside group or a collaborating entity. ☐ PHI will be transmitted to or received from an outside group or a collaborating entity. ☐ A Limited Data Set will be transmitted or received from an outside group or a collaborating entity. ☐ Data/specimens will be sold to pharmaceutical companies.

-If you will be transmitting or receiving any PHI, or a Limited Data Set, as a part of your project, please go to the following link to review the Data Use Agreement (DUA) from the HIPAA Privacy Program.